:Great controls, fantastic use of Kinect, addictive "one more level" gameplay

 All the tools are there, it’s up to you to find the perfect mixture for destruction.

-In Wreckateer you’re tasked with clearing out infestations in castles.
+In Wreckateer, you’re tasked with clearing out infestations in castles.
 Instead of rats or roaches you’re dealing with goblins.
-They’ve infested multiple castles over the map and the only way to solve the problem is to flatten the castle completely.
-You accomplish this by using the ballista and firing different types of projectiles that cause destruction in various ways.
+They’ve nested in multiple castles over throughout the land and the only way to evict the rascals is to flatten the property completely.
+You accomplish this by using the game’s weapon of choice, the ballista, which uses projectiles that cause destruction in various ways.

-You’re going to be in a mood for destruction because the goblins are there to annoy you and goad you into making the perfect shot.
-They act brainless enough but do you remember the Whammy from Press Your Luck?
-For those not well versed on daytime game shows a Whammy was a red goblin like creature that would show up and tick you off while taking your money.
+You have to be in a mood for destruction because the goblins are not ready to vacate.
+They act brainless enough, but do you remember the “Whammy” from Press Your Luck?
+For those not well versed on daytime game shows, a Whammy was a red goblin-like creature that would show up and tick you off while taking your money.
 Well, Wreckateer’s goblin’s must have been huge fans because, they are going to annoy you to no end.
 Fortunately, there is a very satisfying way to take care of those rent-evading pests.
 Aim for their heads!

 - It’s a good feeling to knock down a tower with a goblin in it, even better feeling hitting a goblin straight away.